Alkaline earth metal: Isotopes

-Calcium-48 and barium-130, the two primordial and non-stable isotopes, decay only through double beta emission (Note: Calcium-48 is theoretically capable of single beta decay, but such process has never been observed.) and have extremely long half-lives, by virtue of the extremely low probability of both beta decays occurring at the same time.
-All isotopes of radium are highly radioactive and are primarily generated through the decay of heavier radionuclides.
-The longest-lived of them is radium-226, a member of the decay chain of uranium-238.
-Strontium-90 and barium-140 are common fission products of uranium in nuclear reactors, accounting for 5.73% and 6.31% of uranium-235's fission products respectively when bombarded by thermal neutrons.
-The two isotopes have half-lives each of 28.90 years and 12.7 days.
-Strontium-90 is produced in appreciable quantities in operating nuclear reactors running on uranium-235 or plutonium-239 fuel, and a minuscule secular equilibrium concentration is also present due to rare spontaneous fission decays in naturally occurring uranium.
+In addition to the stable species, calcium and barium each have one extremely long-lived and primordial radionuclide: calcium-48 and barium-130, with half-lives of 5.6×10^19 and 1.6×10^21 years, respectively.
+Both are far longer than the current age of the universe (4.7 billion and 117 billion times longer, respectively) and less than one part per ten billion has decayed since the formation of the Earth.
+Calcium-48 and barium-130 decay only through double beta emission (Note: Calcium-48 is theoretically capable of single beta decay, but such process has never been observed.) and they have extremely long half-lives by virtue of the extremely low probability of both beta decays occurring at the same time.
+The two isotopes are stable for practical purposes.

 Calcium-48 is the lightest nuclide known to undergo double beta decay.
 Naturally occurring calcium and barium are very weakly radioactive: calcium contains about 0.1874% calcium-48, and barium contains about 0.1062% barium-130.
 On average, one double-beta decay of calcium-48 will occur per second for every 90 tons of natural calcium, or 230 tons of limestone (calcium carbonate).
 Through the same decay mechanism, one decay of barium-130 will occur per second for every 16,000 tons of natural barium, or 27,000 tons of baryte (barium sulfate).

-The longest-lived isotope of radium is radium-226 with a half-life of 1600 years; it, along with radium-223, -224, and -228, occurs naturally in the decay chains of primordial thorium and uranium.
-Beryllium-8 is notable by its absence as it splits in half virtually instantaneously into two alpha particles whenever it is formed.
-The triple alpha process in stars can only occur at energies high enough for beryllium-8 to fuse with a third alpha particle before it can decay, forming carbon-12.
-This thermonuclear rate-limiting bottleneck is the reason most main sequence stars spend billions of years fusing hydrogen within their cores, and only rarely manage to fuse carbon before collapsing into a stellar remnant, and even then merely for a timescale of ~1000 years.
+All isotopes of radium are highly radioactive and are primarily generated through the decay of heavier radionuclides.
+The longest-lived of them is radium-226, a member of the decay chain of uranium-238; it, along with radium-223, -224, and -228, occurs naturally in the decay chains of primordial thorium and uranium.
 The radioisotopes of alkaline earth metals tend to be "bone seekers" as they behave chemically similar to calcium, an integral component of hydroxyapatite in compact bone, and gradually accumulate in the human skeleton.
 The incorporated radionuclides inflict significant damage to the bone marrow over time through the emission of ionizing radiation, primarily alpha particles.
 This property is made use of in a positive manner in the radiotherapy of certain bone cancers, since the radionuclides' chemical properties causes them to preferentially target cancerous growths in bone matter, leaving the rest of the body relatively unharmed.